Barbara says ...

 Andrew says ...

 We live in the High Street and do not even think about going out in the car until after 10:00 as we know that we'll never get parked again.
-It's obvious that people are parking here to catch the busses into Oxford or Witney for work.
+It's obvious that people are parking here to catch the buses into Oxford or Witney for work.
 Parking permits would a good option but we do not want to exclude short time parking for the shops or Church activities during the week (funerals etc).
 If a bus stop and extra parking was made available by the skate park would it encourage more cars into the village.
 Parking zones seem to work elsewhere but have to be policed to become effective.
 All three options have their merits but also issues.

 Jennifer says ...